 As we’ve mentioned, SAID is just one of the programs offered by Social Assistance in Saskatchewan.
 Some other programs that are offered are:

-Each of these programs works differently than SAID and has different requirements.
+Each of these programs works differently from SAID and has different requirements.

 Saskatchewan Income Support

-The SIS program, also known as Saskatchewan Income Support, is available to those with low income who are unable to pay for their basic needs.
-In order to be eligible, though, you need to meet the following requirements:
+The SIS program, also known as Saskatchewan Income Support, is available to individuals with low income who are unable to meet their basic needs.
+To be eligible, though, you need to meet the following requirements:

 You also have to have already explored every other reasonable option to support yourself and your family.
-In order to apply, all the same information that you needed for SAID is required.
+To apply, you need all the same information you needed for SAID.
 One of the major differences, though, is the amounts that you can receive.

 Saskatchewan Employment Incentive

-The Saskatchewan Employment Incentive is a benefit meant for working families who are still considered to be low-income.
-How much you receive with this benefit is based on how much you make per month and how many children you have.
+The Saskatchewan Employment Incentive is one of the additional benefits that Saskatchewan offers.
+It’s for working families who are still considered low-income.
+The amount you receive with this benefit depends on your monthly income and the number of children you have.
 That said, if you make between $500 and $2,200 per month, you can get the full amount.
 Here’s what you could qualify for:

-The maximum monthly income you can earn to qualify is:
+The maximum monthly income you can earn to qualify is $2,200.
+Above that, the SEI is reduced by 30 cents for each additional dollar of income.

-This means you’d also have to file your annual tax return in order to receive this financial assistance payment.
+This means you’d also have to file your annual tax return to receive this financial assistance payment.

 Saskatchewan Housing Benefit